 Shortcrust pastry is best

 For the pie crust, I used store-bought shortcrust pastry.
 Let this be said: I did plenty of testing on these little guys, and the best flavour and texture combo came from using all shortcrust pastry – no puff pastry.
 The puff pastry actually puffed up too much and took away from the flavour of the filling which seemed almost non-existent wrapped in the billowy puff pastry.
 I think these are just too small for puff pastry to work because it really is all about the filling.

 There you have it.
-So simple to make but big on flavour, these Mini Chicken Pot Pies are a definite must-make for any finger food party.
+So simple to make but big on flavour, these mini chicken pies are a definite must-make for any finger food party.